Healthcare Games Improve Lives

 Healthcare Game #8: Cog Cubed

 Cog Cubed is a company that develops healthcare games for researchers and clinicians.
-They develop applications which target a wide range of cognitive processes.
+They develop applications that target a wide range of cognitive processes.
 Their particular emphasis is on executive functioning.
-This has to do with performing goal-directed behavior which is often impaired in patients with Alzheimers, Traumatic Brain Injury, Autism, Anxiety and ADHD.
+This has to do with performing goal-directed behavior which is often impaired in patients with Alzheimer’s, Traumatic Brain Injury, Autism, Anxiety, and ADHD.

-While Groundkeeper is designed to be fun and engaging, it’s main intent is to assess individuals for ADHD.
-Performance data is collected to measure distractibility and attention These are analyzed and compared with those who actually have ADHD and normal executive functioning skills.
+While Groundkeeper is designed to be fun and engaging, its main intent is to assess individuals for ADHD.
+Performance data is collected to measure distractibility and attention These are analyzed and compared with those who have ADHD and normal executive functioning skills.

 Healthcare Game #9: Akili

 Akili has designed an assessment game called Evo.
-It’s objective is somewhat similar to Cog Cubed’s Groundskeeper.
-Evo is mainly targeted for the purpose of detecting Alzheimer’s disease.
+Its objective is somewhat similar to Cog Cubed’s Groundskeeper.
+Evo is mainly targeted to detect Alzheimer’s disease.

-During the game, the player tilts the ipad or iphone device in order to steer an alien down a river.
+During the game, the player tilts the iPad or iPhone device to steer an alien down a river.
 Distractions appear in the form of a fish or a bird.
-And players need to tap the screen every time this happens (Core Drive #2, Development & Accomplishment).
+And players need to tap the screen every time this happens (Core Drive 2: Development & Accomplishment).
 This performance data is then collected, assessed, and measured against the predetermined standards.

 Healthcare Game #10: Synandus

 Synandus offers “simulation learning technology” for patients and students.
 Currently, one of their applications is for patients with COPD (Chronic Obstructive Pulmonary Disease), a progressive disorder where breathing becomes increasingly difficult.